jaredpalmer-archive/nexit/README.md

 Right now this is a boilerplate, which isn't ideal.
 Depending on how "frameworky" this gets there are a few possible outcomes:

 - Abstract the data-fetching into its own package
-- Abstract the build tools into their own repo.
-- Combine this build tool with [palmerhq/backpack](https://github.com/palmerhq/backpack) project.
-Backpack can thus support universal rendering.
-Then make this a just Backpack app.
+- Combine this build setup with [palmerhq/backpack](https://github.com/palmerhq/backpack) project.
+Then make this just another Backpack app.
-- Make this the next version of react-production-starter.

 ## Inspiration: